bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

     systemctl start wsdd

-After activating "wsdd" the NAS should automatically appear in the Windows Explorere Network view for clients on the same local network.
+After activating "wsdd" the NAS should automatically appear in the Windows Explorer Network view for clients on the same local network.

 Note that there is another tool called "wsdd2" which also performs the same task as "wsdd" and is slightly more versatile and resource friendly